developer-portal/content/fedora_features/Fedora23_ChangeSet.md

+---
+title: Fedora 23 Accepted System Wide Changes Proposals
+section: fedora-features
+---
 ## Fedora 23 Accepted System Wide Changes Proposals

-These changes have been accepted by the Fedora [[Fedora_Engineering_Steering_Committee |Engineering Steering Committee]] for the Fedora 23 Release as System Wide Changes.
+These changes have been accepted by the Fedora Engineering Steering Committee for the Fedora 23 Release as System Wide Changes.

 ###Harden All Packages
 Hardening is  the process of securing a system/application by reducing its unnecessary functions, or restricting access.